-Starting your first design job can be very daunting – you've gone from working from home in your pyjamas to being surrounded by brilliant senior designers and creative directors.
+Starting your first design job can be very daunting – you've gone from working from home in your pyjamas to being surrounded by brilliant senior designers plus that slightly terrifying art director.
 There's no two ways around it, you're going to mess up at some point in your first job – it's inevitable.

 01. Forgetting your target audience

 “For one of my first newspaper redesigns, we were in a rush but had a clear idea of what we wanted," reveals consultant newspaper and web designer Jacek Utko.
 "We changed the logo radically; all new type, cut the size in half and gave it a completely different layout.
 It was a clear, powerful concept and a fast, smooth delivery.